the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 4 Report Handling Manual

-After receiving a report, the committee members will review the incident report and follow the policies described in this Report Handling Manual.
+After receiving a report, the committee will review the incident report and follow the policies described in this Report Handling Manual.
 The committee will determine the cause and consequences that violated this Code of Conduct and take further actions.